Emergency and Disaster Readiness

-Are you interested in being involved with disaster and incident response but wondering “What's my role?” or “How does my skill set fit in?” or even “How do I get started?”
+Are you interested in being involved with emergency, disaster, and incident response but wondering “What's my role?” or “How does my skill set fit in?” or even “How do I get started?”

 This page is for you!

-The information below was put together by a multidisciplinary team with experience in disaster and emergency response, to help you navigate your pathway toward becoming disaster response ready.
-During a disaster there is a lot to do.
+The information below was put together by a multidisciplinary team with experience in emergency and disaster response, to help you navigate your pathway toward becoming emergency and disaster response ready.
+During emergencies and disasters there is a lot to do.
 We all show up with unique knowledge, background, and skills - which is great!
 There is a perfect fit for everyone and we need you.

-During and after disasters the inequities in our society are exacerbated and it requires an incredibly diverse group of responders to address the wide array of needs presented by our communities.
+During and after emergencies and disasters the inequities in our society are exacerbated and it requires an incredibly diverse group of responders to address the wide array of needs presented by our communities.
 Those already disenfranchised suffer impacts from disasters disproportionately.
-This requires us to bring our best selves to disaster response
+This requires us to bring our best selves to our response roles.

 A little background